useResponsiveClientValue

 import { useResponsiveClientValue } from "reshaped";

 When implementing responsive layouts, most of the time you can use responsive syntax in the component properties.
-For example, you can pass the gap property to the View utility as an object with differrent values defined for each viewport:
+For example, you can pass the gap property to the View utility as an object with different values defined for each viewport:

 <View gap={{ s: 2, l: 4 }}>